 Heat Pump Water Heater Savings Estimation

-The primary deliverable for HPWHs is the estimated savings for each of the two HPWH sizes as outlined in the CT PSD based on the study participants.
+The primary deliverable for HPWHs is the estimated retrofit savings for each of the two HPWH sizes as outlined in the CT PSD based on the study participants.

 HPWH Savings Methodology

 The study captured the energy consumption of HPWHs and the nameplate data including the efficiency of each unit as Uniform Energy Factor (UEF).
 The baseline energy usage was calculated using an adaptation of the methodology contained in the ENERGY STAR HPWH savings calculator (available as an Excel file for download).
-The baseline efficiency for the less than 55 gallons is also defined by ENERGY STAR as electric resistance with an UEF of 0.945.
-For units larger than 55 gallons a Federal Standard sets the baseline as a minimum compliant HPWH with an UEF of approximately 2.0, depending on the tank volume and draw pattern.
-An overview of the process for calculating HPWH savings is shown in Figure 2.
+The baseline efficiency for HPWHs 55 gallons or below is also defined by ENERGY STAR as electric resistance with an UEF of 0.945.
+For units larger than 55 gallons, and based on the PSD methodology, a Federal Standard sets the baseline as a minimum compliant HPWH with an UEF of approximately 2.0, depending on the tank volume and draw pattern., An overview of the process for calculating HPWH savings is shown in Figure 2.
 The first two steps are described in the HPWH Data Preparation and Cleaning section and the other steps in the HPWH Savings Calculations section.

 Figure 2: Overview of HPWH Data Preparation and Savings Calculation Method